knoppys/servicedcitypads/README.md

 Changelog

+V1.3.6 -- Added the Company Code field to the booking request.
+		  Added the code to the form js and php.

 V1.3.6 -- Added gloabal image rules to show all slider images and
 		  additional content images (not those inside editors) to insert as background images.
 This is to keep all the images